linq2js/hookex/readme.md

-#hookex
+# hookex

 A state manager for React without reducer, Provider, dispatcher etc.
-Created for large projects
+Design for large projects which has thousand of components

 # Samples